lucasvazq/python-observer/README.md

 - [docformatter](https://github.com/myint/docformatter)
 - [coala](https://coala.io/)

-You can found more details looking at [entryping.sh](./entrypoint.sh)
+You can found more details looking at [entrypoint.sh](./entrypoint.sh)

 </details>

-Recomended tools that aren't include in this action and can be used to improve the python code:
+Here I list some recommended tools that aren't included in this action, but can be used in the development of Python code:
   - [Sourcery.ai](https://sourcery.ai/)
   - [MonkeyType](https://github.com/Instagram/MonkeyType)

+## Parameters

 <table>
   <thead>